Legal issues in airsoft: Italy

-Airsoft guns and pistols are allowed a muzzle energy equal or minor to one joule.
+Airsoft guns and pistols are allowed a muzzle energy equal or less than one joule.
 Under the law, airsoft guns are not classified as firearms, but as toys.
 One can buy and sell them both from stores and from another private citizen, either domestically or from abroad.
 Internet purchasing and mail shipping is legal and unrestricted.
 No license or registration is required.
 There is no mandatory minimum age to purchase airsoft and use it.
 The Italian Ministry of Interior only recommends that their sale be restricted to people over the age of 18 or 14 if accompanied by a parent or legal tutor or if the replica is not particularly realistic or powerful (i.e. low-grade airsoft products).

 Red tips must be present on the barrel ends of the airsoft gun when they are imported and sold by a store.
 Once owning the airsoft gun, one may remove the red tip.
 However, the similarity between genuine firearms and airsoft replicas is close enough to provoke interaction with law enforcement personnel if an airsoft gun is mistaken for its real counterpart.
 Airsoft used to commit a crime is treated as if using the real gun, assault weapons carry an extra mandatory sentence in addition to the regular punishment for the crime committed.

 Usage and open carriage of airsoft guns in public places is forbidden.
 One can play on private property away from public sight or in a well-delimited private or state property after having asked the local authorities for a limited-time permit (usually from six to 48 hours) and having alerted the local police command to avoid alarmed citizens calling for emergency.

 As the law limits the muzzle energy that an airsoft replica can develop before being classified by law as an air gun, modifying an airsoft gun to deliver more power or to shoot anything other than 6 mm BB plastic pellets is a felony.

-Airsoft rental is illegal in Italy.
-You'll need a license to rent every time, but it's legal to buy one without a license.
+Airsoft rental is restricted in Italy.
+A license is required to rent, but not to buy.